Tour Discounts and Visitor InformationChimney Rock2021-09-23T20:17:39+00:00

 Please be aware that severe weather and/or trail conditions may require that special events be cancelled at the last minute.

-Pets are not permitted on tours or past the Visitor Cabin; only Service Dogs are permitted.
+Pets are not permitted on interpretive trails; only Service Dogs are permitted.
 Kennels are available at no charge at the Visitor Cabin.

 There is no shade in the parking lot nor on the trails.